InstruktoriBrno/routing-system/api.md

     * ~~`"standard"`: packet to be delivered from one router to another~~
         * ~~score defined by the `"points"` attribute (usually based on shortest path length)~~
         * (deprecated)
-    * `"return"`: Packet to be delivered to a destination, then back to the source
+    * `"tcp"`: Packet to be delivered to a destination, then back to the source
         * score: see the `points` parameter description below
-    * `"chat"`: Similar to `"return"`, but with multiple round-trips and with messages displayed upon delivery.
+    * `"chat"`: Similar to `"tcp"`, but with multiple round-trips and with messages displayed upon delivery.
-        * score: like `"return"`; awarded for each delivery in the same way
+        * score: like `"tcp"`; awarded for each delivery in the same way
     * `"priority"`: Similar to standard packet, only the reward is based on the delivery time.
         * Upon delivery, the point reward is  `pointsPerMinutesLeft * (minutesToDeliver-<timeSpent>+1)`, minimum is `0`.
         * **Label**: Na doručení tohoto paketu máte 5 minut. Čím rychleji doručíte, tím víc bodů.